rapidsai/cugraph/readme_pages/Property_graph.md

 * Multiple edge and node types
 * Subgraph extractions based on properties and/or edge and node types.
 * Storage of properties either within the graph structure on gpu or using GNN-centric storage extensions on host storage.
-* Adding additional properties, nodes and edges such into the property graph.
+* Adding additional properties, nodes and edges into the property graph.
-* Client access to a graph managed by a remote cuGraph server.
+* Client access to a property graph managed by a remote cuGraph server.